danielfvm/shadow/README.md

 * Root:
 Show will render the shader on the X11 root window.
 This mode has a lot of cpu usage and wont work in most desktop environments.
 This is only advised if the `background` mode does not work for you.
+Use this mode for window managers like i3wm.

 * Window:
 This mode might be useful for shader developers.